abhiyam/CS573-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is a bar plot that compares resting heart rate with males and females.
+The data I propose to visualize for my project is a dataset that is about cholestrol and heart faliures.
+I want to gain more insight on how different factors impact resting heart rate, cholestrol and blood pressure.

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * What is the impact of being a certain gender on the resting heart rate?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * How does age impact cholestrol levels?
- * (insert your question or task here) Are there interesting spatial patterns in X?
+ * How does age impact resting heart rate?
- * (insert your question or task here) How many X are there across different Y?
+ * How does age impact blood pressure?

 ## Sketches